-All proceedings of the Board meetings are recorded by the Company Secretary, which include matters discussed, the Board’s deliberations, suggestions and conclusion reached.
+All proceedings of the Board meetings are recorded by the Company Secretary, which include matters discussed, the Board’s deliberations, decisions, suggestions and conclusion.
 The minutes are signed by the Chairman as endorsements of records of the meetings.

-The Company shall provide a fair, reasonable and competitive remuneration for its executive and non-executive Directors to ensure that the Company attracts and retains high calibre Directors who have the skills, experience and knowledge to run the Company successfully.
+The Company shall provide a fair, reasonable and competitive remuneration for its Executive and Non-Executive Directors to ensure that the Company attracts and retains, motivates experienced, qualified and high calibre Directors who have the skills, experience and knowledge to run the Company successfully.

 In addition to the Mandatory Accreditation Programme as required by Bursa Securities, the Directors are also encouraged to attend training programme/courses/seminars on a continuous basis to keep abreast with current developments in laws, regulations and business practices in order to aid the Directors in discharging their duties.

-The Company aims to present a clear and fair assessment of the Company’s financial position and future prospects in respect of all quarterly results, annual financial statements and announcements issued by the Company within the stipulated timeframe.
+The Company aims to present a clear and fair assessment of the Company’s financial position and future prospects in respect of all quarterly results, reports and financial statements and announcements issued by the Company within the stipulated timeframe.

 The Board is assisted by the Audit Committee to scrutinize information for disclosure to ensure its timeliness, accuracy and adequacy.

-The Board ensures that the financial statements are prepared so as to give a true and fair view of the current financial status of the Company in accordance with the approved accounting standards and the Companies Act, 1965.
+The Board ensures that the financial statements are prepared so as to give a true and fair view of the current financial status of the Company in accordance with the regulatory requirements and applicable approved accounting standards.

-Senior management officer may be invited to attend Board meetings when necessary, to furnish explanation and comments on the relevant agenda tabled at the Board meetings or to provide clarification on issues that may be raised by the Board or any Director.
+Senior Management officer may be invited to attend Board meetings when necessary, to furnish explanation and comments on the relevant agenda item(s) tabled at the Board meetings or to provide clarification on issues that may be raised by the Board or any Director.